AutarkLabs/aragon-ux/README.md

 # aragon-ux
-Feature requests to enhance Aragon's UX
+Feature requests to enhance Aragon's UX.
+The features below are not ranked in any particular order at the moment -- the numbers have been added for easy reference.

 ## 1. Ability to manage global metadata, on a DAO by DAO basis, and share this metadata across a DAO's apps